lingui/js-lingui/docs/tutorials/react.rst

       </Trans>
    </p>

 Spooky, right?
-Let's pause here for a while to settle things down.
+Let's pause for a while.

-Children of :component:`Trans` component are transformed into ICU MessageFormat syntax, which is standard format for i18n.
+All children of :component:`Trans` component are transformed into ICU MessageFormat syntax, which is the standard format for i18n.

 This component: